dougsillars/3dio-website/src/docs/api/3/aframe-components.md

 ## Overview

-You've built the "Hello Wall" example, but now you're ready to do more!
+You've built the ["Hello Wall"](aframe-get-started.html) example, but now you're ready to do more!
 Let's walk through the additional components and features you can add to your [A-Frame](https://aframe.io) model.
-This document will walk through the components you can add to your model.
+This document lists the architectural components you can add to your model.

 ## Types
 * [3D-object](#3d-object)